Belgaum Kunda Recipe (Belagavi Kunda)

-Belgaum Kunda or Belagavi Kunda is a North Karnataka dish is made by reducing and curdling the milk and cooking with caramalised sugar.
+Belgaum Kunda or Belagavi Kunda is a North Karnataka dish made by reducing and curdling the milk and cooking with caramalised sugar.

 Some people call it caramelized milk cake, caramelised milk fudge, thiratti paal, caramelised palkova, kalakand.
 Though many sweet recipes across the states have many similarities, there will be a different technique or cooking style to achieve the delicious final results.